 - an undergraduate (first university) degree;

-- a minimum of six years of substantial professional experience;
+- a minimum of five years of substantial professional experience;

 - limited or no prior experience in the United States;